 1. Fraud prevention

-Every minute of every day, bad actors are cooking up new ways to scam organizations and customers.
+It is an unfortunate fact that every minute of every day, bad actors are cooking up new ways to defraud organizations and customers.

-Rather than being reactive to new threats, smart organizations are using AI to sift through massive amounts of data in search of irregularities and potential cases of fraud.
+Combating these threats takes more than being reactive, which is why smart organizations are using AI to sift through massive amounts of data in search of irregularities and potential cases of fraud in real-time.

 2. Resolving churn

-Regardless of the industry, organizations have to constantly be worried about churn.
-Not just in their employees, but in customers as well.
+Regardless of the industry, organizations must constantly be on the alert for churn—not just in their employees but in their customers as well.

-In-house, AI can help organizations employ automation in order to reduce the workload of dull and repetitive tasks that often lead to employee burnout.
-This can greatly reduce churn and, in addition, inspire employees to be more creative and productive with their time.
+In-house, AI can help organizations use automation to reduce the number of dull and repetitive tasks that often lead to employee burnout.

-For reducing churn in customers, AI-driven chatbots can be employed by organizations to provide better service, quickly surface products and services customers are looking for, and reduce the common frustrations that lead customers to spend their dollars elsewhere.
+For customers, meanwhile, AI-driven chatbots can provide better service, quickly surface products and services customers are looking for, and reduce the common frustrations that lead customers to spend their dollars elsewhere.

-Applying AI to historical and current data can help organizations take the guesswork out of forecasting resource needs.
-Everything from employee productivity, equipment usage, and customer trends can be examined and applied toward future resource procurement.
+Applying AI to historical and current data can help you take the guesswork out of forecasting resource needs.
+Everything from employee productivity to equipment usage and customer trends can be examined and applied toward future resource procurement.

-This greatly reduces the risk of overprovisioning, which can lead to substantial waste.
-It also helps inoculate organizations against potential missed opportunities from not having the resources on-hand to act quickly.
+This greatly reduces the risk of overprovisioning, which leads to substantial waste.
+It also helps inoculate you against potential missed opportunities from not having the resources on hand to act quickly.